Browse Rentals

 With the changes in the rental market, we see more up-and-coming areas in NYC than ever before.
 Like with many expanding urban areas, populated areas expand outward to the edges which become subsumed by the city.
 Although Manhattan is still the center of NYC, areas like Queens and Brooklyn - once residential neighborhoods seen as Manhattan’s poorer cousins, are now at the heart of New York City real estate.
 Finding a short-term rental is still not easy, so grab a map - here’s our rundown of areas where luxury living can be found:

-Dumbo (Brooklyn) – Referring to Down Under Manhattan Bridge Overpass, Dumbo is no longer a well-kept secret, but its location is great, offering quick travel to Manhattan and the increasingly bustling expanse of Brooklyn, this is a great spot to find luxury accommodation.
+Dumbo (Brooklyn) - Referring to Down Under Manhattan Bridge Overpass, Dumbo is no longer a well-kept secret, but its location is great, offering quick travel to Manhattan and the increasingly vibrant expanse of Brooklyn, this is a great spot to find luxury accommodation.

-Greenwich Village (Manhattan) – Not exactly up and coming, but more old money, the leafy brownstones of Greenwich Village still retain a lovely small-town feel, and makes a perfect area to explore the city.
+Greenwich Village (Manhattan) - Not exactly up and coming, but more old money, the leafy brownstones of Greenwich Village still retain a lovely small-town feel, and makes a perfect area to experience the city.
 Located on the lower East Side of Manhattan, the accommodation here is certainly on the luxury side of the market.

 Places like Ashmont Grove in Greenwich Village give you a home away from home - a unique slice of this area of the old money of NYC, with modern luxuries like a dedicated workstation with electronic standing desks, and ultra-high-speed Wi-Fi.